-Our priorities and pledges
+Our vision, priorities and pledges

-The Council has wide ranging plans for developing the town centre, major upgrades to our road network and facilitating the development of over 30,000 new homes.
+We have wide-ranging plans for developing the town centre, major upgrades to our road network and facilitating the development of over 30,000 new homes.

-Pledge 1.
 Set the ambition for Swindon to compete at the forefront of digital innovation with a commitment to using technology for positive change.

-Pledge 2.
 With our wholly owned company, Public Power Solutions, enhance Swindon’s reputation as a sustainable energy exemplar, by exploring technology that converts energy from waste, facilitating the move to electrified transport, and delivering opportunities to invest in renewable energy to reduce carbon footprint.

-Pledge 3.
 Refresh and implement the Masterplan for Swindon Town Centre, supporting our vision that Swindon is a vibrant, modern place.

 We will do this through: